Picture Northern Chile’s dramatic terrain and one place often springs to mind: San Pedro de Atacama.

-Set high above the desert on an arid plateau - that’s at a dizzying altitude of around 7,900 feet - this rustic town is framed by a breathtaking blend of the Andes and the Atacama Desert.
-Although the town itself has its own cultural treasures to enjoy, Plaza de Armas comes alive at night with vendors selling trinkets and artisan goods; the location is what makes San Pedro de Atacama such a perfect spot for adventure and exploration.
-But travelers don’t have to trek the desert to take it all in; sandboarding is a popular and speedy way to sail the dunes.
-And for those with a head for heights, there are over 80 rock climbing routes about 80 km south of San Pedro de Atacama.
-But if you want to experience these rocky ravines a little closer to the ground, Northern Chile has some of the most remote and unearthly landscapes in the world.
+Set high above the desert on an arid plateau - that’s at a dizzying altitude of around 7,900 feet - this rustic town is framed by the Andes and the Atacama Desert.
+The town itself has its own cultural treasures, and Plaza de Armas comes alive at night with vendors selling trinkets and artisan goods.
+But the location is what makes San Pedro de Atacama the perfect spot for adventure and exploration, with exhilarating opportunities like sandboarding across the dunes and over 80 rock climbing routes to be enjoyed by all.

-A little further out - about an hour and a half’s drive from San Pedro de Atacama - is home to the highest geothermal field in the world: Géiseres del Tatio (Tatio Geysers).
-Located a staggering 4,300 meters above sea level, the best time to visit is early morning when the geothermal activity is at its peak.
-And despite the seemingly harsh inhospitable conditions, plant and animal life flourishes here.
-On top of the unique flora and fauna, lucky travelers have been known to spot grazing vicuñas (wild relatives of alpacas), Andean foxes and various bird species like flamingos and avocets.
+Only 13 kilometres (8 miles) west of the town is El Valle de la Luna (Valley of the Moon).
+This serene and otherworldly spot is spectacular, with unforgettable sunsets stealing the show.
+A little further out - about an hour and a half’s drive from San Pedro de Atacama - is the highest geothermal field in the world: Géiseres del Tatio (Tatio Geysers).
+Located a staggering 4,300 metres above sea level, the best time to visit is early morning when the geothermal activity is at its peak.
+Look out for unique flora and fauna, as well as grazing vicuñas (wild relatives of alpacas), Andean foxes and various bird species like flamingos and avocets.